sainimu78/Wishing/README.md

 - Modification and validation update processes after editing contents or instance properties
 - Collaborative content editing for multiple users

-As a result, Wishing Engine aims to standardize the development process for content-editing products.
+As a result, Wishing aims to standardize the development process for content-editing products.